Harvest Church of Calhoun simplifies with new location

 On Sept.
 28, Will Troutman, one of the church’s pastors, announced through a video on the church’s Facebook page that Harvest would be changing locations — now having services at 2275 State Route 140 in West Calhoun.

-The new center, a 45’ x 90’ pole barn, began hosting services this past Sunday, Oct.
+The new center, a 45- by 90-foot pole barn, began hosting services Oct.
 3.

 “It’s wide open,” Troutman said.
 “We’re looking to (simplify).”